royels/Expensirb/README.md

 # Expensirb

-I built this by observing and learning from design decisions in other public API's.
+I built this by observing and learning from design decisions in other public APIs' Ruby libraries.

 ## Installation